didifive/didifive/README.md

 <br>

 Apaixonado por TI e Gestão, áreas que mesmo aparentemente distintas, são complementares, caminham juntas.
-Meu objetivo é poder propiciar soluções aos negócios através da TI.
+Meu objetivo é poder propiciar soluções aos negócios através do desenvolvimento de sistemas para automação que provenha resultados.

 > “The first rule of any technology used in a business is that automation applied to an efficient operation will magnify the efficiency.
 The second is that automation applied to an inefficient operation will magnify the inefficiency.” - _Bill Gates_